reflex-frp/reflex-platform/docs/project-editor.md

 - Opening a Haskell file should automatically start the [dante](https://github.com/jyp/dante)'s GHCi in background.
 Play around with the dante functions (eg: `, h t` with cursor under an identifier) and make sure that they work.

-- Feedback on compile errors should appear instantaneously (without explicitly compiling) in the UI--via red squiggle underlines and mouseover popups--thanks to Flycheck.
+- Flycheck has been disabled by default as it is generally slow.
+Enable it with `SPC t s` while a Haskell file is open.
+Now feedback on compile errors should appear instantaneously (without explicitly compiling) in the UI--via red squiggle underlines and mouseover popups.

 - Start a GHCi repl (which is different from that of dante) using `, s B` (see [Spacemacs keybindings](https://github.com/syl20bnr/spacemacs/tree/master/layers/%2Blang/haskell#key-bindings) for Haskell).